-The 2006 Legislature, in order to comply with the DRA, classified certain transactions involving: (1) annuities; (2) promissory notes, loans, or mortgages; and (3) life estate interests in another individual's home, as transfers for less than fair market value, unless specified criteria are met.
+In order to comply with the DRA, the legislature classified certain transactions involving: (1) annuities; (2) promissory notes, loans, or mortgages; and (3) life estate interests in another individual's home, as transfers for less than fair market value, unless specified criteria are met.
 See Appendix B for a description of these changes.